 Also, if you’re already keeping track of employment expenses, these can be deducted so make sure you keep receipts to back up business entertainment expenses, travel and even electricity and Wi-Fi expenses if you’re working from home.

-Keeping on top of them – we recommend simply listing them out on a Google Sheet with start/cancellation dates – is one way to examine which subscriptions you’re *actually* using, and also how you can cycle through them to see which you need for a specific period (Netflix for when You Season 3 is back, Spotify if you’re focused on podcasts for the month) instead of all year round.
+Keeping on top of them – we recommend simply listing them out on a Google Sheet with start/cancellation dates – is one way to examine which subscriptions you’re *actually* using, and also how you can cycle through them to see which you need for a specific period (Netflix for when your favourite bingeworthy series is back, Spotify if you’re focused on podcasts for the month) instead of all year round.
 Also, don’t rule out signing up for 30-day trials or looking for reduced rates (ask about student or family rates or check if your telco has a special bundle deal) if you like the service.

-What it costs (it can be as low as $0.30 a day) will likely not go to waste and can save you from large, unexpected bills.
-If you’re embarking on more outdoor activities like hiking, cycling, scooting and working out at home, this ensures you’re properly covered, and won’t end up chalking up a huge amount of medical bills in the *touch wood* scenario you incur an injury and/or require TCM and physiotherapy services not included in most hospitalisation plans.
+Similarly, a personal accident insurance plan warrants looking into, as the right policy can save you from large, unexpected bills.
+If you’re embarking on more physical activities such as hiking, cycling, scooting and workouts, a personal accident plan ensures you’re properly covered, and won’t chalk up a huge amount of medical bills in the *touch wood* scenario you incur an injury and/or require TCM and physiotherapy services that are not included in most hospitalisation plans.

-New personal accident insurance plans also cover for Covid-19 (and other diseases like dengue and hand, foot and mouth), and have a hospital cash component ($50-$100 a day) should you be unable to work for a while.
+New personal accident insurance plans also cover for Covid-19 (and other diseases like dengue and hand, foot and mouth), and have a hospital cash component ($50 to $100 a day) should you be unable to work for a while.